Your citizen service number (CSN)

 Failure to register at the correct address, to notify the municipality of a change of address on time and to present all relevant documents is punishable and the municipality can impose a fine of up to €325.

 Not all documents are automatically valid in the Netherlands.
-The civil registry and the Expatcenter will only accept official documents in Dutch, English, French or German.
+The civil registry and IN Amsterdam will only accept official documents in Dutch, English, French or German.
 An official translation will be required for other languages.
 Some documents may also require proof of authenticity (legalisatie).
 For more information click here.

 Please note: as of 6 January 2014, highly skilled migrants from outside the EU with the official residence status of knowledge migrant or scientific researcher no longer have to present a copy of their birth certificate when registering at the town halls in Amsterdam, Amstelveen, Almere, Diemen, Haarlem, Haarlemmermeer, Hilversum and Velsen.